Pivotal Pro Football Moments

 1953 NFL Championship Game: Cleveland Browns @ Detroit Lions

-QB Bobby Layne continued to direct the Lions offense and partying.
+QB Bobby Layne continued to direct the Lions' offense and partying.
 The roster included nine rookies, seven second-year players, two returnees from the Korean War, and 13 players who came from other teams.
 Bobby made sure they all blended together as a team.
 DB Jim David praised Layne's unconventional leadership this way: "Nobody was a stranger for long.
 That was Bobby's way.
 Once you were on the team, you were part of the gang."

 The temperature at kickoff was 34°.
 The Briggs Stadium turf was soft and mushy in spots and hard in others.
 Very little grass was left.
 One reporter called it "more of a skidiron than a gridiron."

-L-R: Ken Gorgal, Chick Jagade, Doak Walker, Cloyce Box
+L-R: Ken Gorgal, Doak Walker, Chick Jagade, Cloyce Box

 Continuing to stifle the Lions' offense, the Browns took the lead early in the fourth quarter on Lou Groza's 15y field goal.
 The Lions finally mounted a drive on their next possession, but Doak Walker missed a 33y field goal.